oliveira-da-silva-patrick/software-enginneering-project-group-4/README.md

 ### Issues Feedback
 Please feel free to fill the feedback form after playing the game for some time.
 Small issues can be mentionned in the feedback form.
-Should you find a gamebreaking bug please contact "020152332A@uni.lu".
+You can find the feedback farm in "/Documentation" Should you find a gamebreaking bug please contact "020152332A@uni.lu".

 ### Android